marusinm/Currency-converter-KIWI/readme.md

 ```
 docker run -p 80:80 marusinm/currency_converter:v1
 ```
-Then you can check output in your browser on localhost address for example <br /> ```http://localhost/currency_converter?amount=1&input_currency=%E2%82%AC&output_currency=CZK``` <br />
+Then you can check outputs in your browser on localhost address.
+For example <br /> ```http://localhost/currency_converter?amount=1&input_currency=%E2%82%AC&output_currency=CZK``` <br />
-For more scroll to 'Examples' section
+For more samples scroll to 'Examples' section

 ### Run it on localhost
 Use run.sh for unix base systems
 ```
 ./run.sh
 ```
-Then you can check output in your browser on localhost address for example <br /> ```http://localhost:5000/currency_converter?amount=1&input_currency=%E2%82%AC&output_currency=CZK``` <br />
+Then you can check outputs in your browser on localhost address.
+For example <br /> ```http://localhost:5000/currency_converter?amount=1&input_currency=%E2%82%AC&output_currency=CZK``` <br />
-For more scroll to 'Examples' section
+For more samples scroll to 'Examples' section

 ## App contains

 - CLI application
 - web API application
-- app requests for currencies rates from https://www.exchangerate-api.com/
+- scripts request for currencies rates from https://www.exchangerate-api.com/
-- app requests for currencies codes and symbols from https://free.currencyconverterapi.com
+- scripts request for currencies codes and symbols from https://free.currencyconverterapi.com

 ## Parameters
 - `amount` - amount which we want to convert - float